1931 Wheat Penny Value (2026 Guide): Errors List, ā€œDā€, ā€œSā€ & No Mint Mark Worth

 S866,0008,0000.9238%

-The 1931 wheat penny series reveals the complex relationship between original mintage and actual scarcity in today’s market.
-The Philadelphia mint’s massive 19.4 million coin production resulted in widespread circulation and heavy wear, leaving only 6,200 survivors – a dismal 0.032% survival rate that makes this “common” date surprisingly scarce in decent condition.
+The 1931 Wheat Penny series reveals the fascinating and sometimes counterintuitive relationship between original mintage and actual scarcity today.
+Philadelphia’s 19.4 million coin production resulted in widespread circulation and heavy wear, leaving only about 6,200 survivors — a dismal 0.032% survival rate that makes this so-called “common” date surprisingly scarce in decent condition.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)